Skip to content

 Explanations

 The input variable stays uninitialized so its value is random.
-Every time we run this program, results are different.
+Every time you run this program, results are different.

 MacBook-Air-Piotr:tutorials_electronics_pull_resistors fulmanp$ gcc test_01.c